DinoChiesa/ApigeeEdge-Connect-Firestore/README.md

 node ./tools/dataLoader.js -K ${JSON_KEY_FILE} -C
 ```

-If successful, the output of the command will be like this:
+If successful, the output of the command will be something like this:
 ```
 Apigee Edge Firestore demo data loader tool, version: 20180322-0743 Node.js v7.7.1